Exploration noise for learning linear-quadratic mean field games: Introduction

-Recently, the approach initiated in \cite{JMLR:v21:19-144} has been extended to mean field games.
-In \cite{Guo-Xu-Zariphopoulou-arxiv} and \cite{Jaimungal-Firoozi-arxiv}, the authors study the impact of an entropic regularization onto the shape of the equilibria.
+Recently, the approach initiated in Wang et al. \cite{JMLR:v21:19-144} has been extended to mean field games.
+In Guo et al. \cite{Guo-Xu-Zariphopoulou-arxiv} and Firoozi and Jaimungal \cite{Jaimungal-Firoozi-arxiv}, the authors study the impact of an entropic regularization onto the shape of the equilibria.
 In both papers, the models under study are linear-quadratic and subjected to a sole idiosyncratic noise (i.e., there is no common noise).
-However, they differ on the following important point: In \cite{Jaimungal-Firoozi-arxiv}, the intensity of the idiosyncratic noise is constant, whilst it depends on the standard deviation of the control in \cite{Guo-Xu-Zariphopoulou-arxiv}; In this sense, \cite{Jaimungal-Firoozi-arxiv} is closer to the set-up that we investigate here.
-Accordingly, the presence of the entropic regularization leads to different consequences: In \cite{Guo-Xu-Zariphopoulou-arxiv}, the effective intensity of the idiosyncratic noise grows up under the action of the entropy and this is shown to help numerically in some learning method (of a quite different spirit than ours); In \cite{Jaimungal-Firoozi-arxiv}, the entropy plays no role on the structure of the equilibria, which demonstrates, if needed, that our approach here is substantially different.
+However, they differ on the following important point: in Firoozi and Jaimungal \cite{Jaimungal-Firoozi-arxiv}, the intensity of the idiosyncratic noise is constant, whilst it depends on the standard deviation of the control in Guo et al. \cite{Guo-Xu-Zariphopoulou-arxiv}.
+In this sense, Firoozi and Jaimungal \cite{Jaimungal-Firoozi-arxiv} is closer to the set-up that we investigate here.
+Accordingly, the presence of the entropic regularization leads to different consequences: In Guo et al. \cite{Guo-Xu-Zariphopoulou-arxiv}, the effective intensity of the idiosyncratic noise grows up under the action of the entropy and this is shown to help numerically in some learning method (of a quite different spirit than ours).
+In Firoozi and Jaimungal \cite{Jaimungal-Firoozi-arxiv}, the entropy plays no role on the structure of the equilibria, which demonstrates, if needed, that our approach here is substantially different.